 Bibliophiles rejoice!
 There is still a place you can browse and buy physical books.
 The quintessential corner bookshop, this delightful diversion where Crown and Campbell streets meet has a well-rounded selection and a knowledgeable and helpful staff.
 Plus, you can take your love of reading and this community to the next level with Oscar & Friends’ First Monday Book Club, which meets at 7pm.
 Everyone welcome.
 Oscar & Friends is open 7 days a week.

-APC Sydney: “Beautiful clothes and store design.” – recommended by Jeremy via our online form.
+“Beautiful clothes and store design,” says Jeremy on our online form

-This fashion (and fashionably minimalist) jewel on Crown Street is the Sydney outpost for this beloved French brand.
+This fashion (and fashionably minimalist) Crown Street jewel is the Sydney outpost for this beloved French brand.
 The boutique features both men’s and women’s lines, plus great accessories.
 Give your weekend wardrobe a boost with some of APC’s signature classic raw denim.

-blank_space: “A pop-up before that was even a thing.
+“A pop-up before that was even a thing.
 Often one theme in the morning and something else by the end of the day.
-From exhibitions to vintage clothes, from bespoke furniture to product launches blank_space never fails to deliver change.” – recommended by Simon via our online form.
+From exhibitions to vintage clothes, from bespoke furniture to product launches, blank_space never fails to deliver change,” says Simon on our online form

-Launched in 2002, this ever-dynamic Crown Street gallery showcases the work of new artists, emerging talents and veteran creatives.
+Launched in 2002, this ever-dynamic gallery showcases the work of new artists, emerging talents and veteran creatives.

 For great grooming, go grand.
 Who doesn’t love a good scalp massage, especially when it’s free?
 At Grand Royal Barbers, that’s just part of the deal.
 The Surry Hills salon of Steve Salecich and Maria Dillon takes its name, according to Dillon, from Salecich’s early obsession with the Beastie Boys.
 The band’s vanity record label was Grand Royal.
 Get your complimentary kneading, and a hot towel to boot, with any service.
 Offerings include clipper cuts, face or head shaves, express facials, beard design and trimming.

-RAW Anthony Nader: “RAW Anthony Nader gives great hair!
+“RAW Anthony Nader gives great hair!
 You can choose the experience level of the stylist according to your budget.
 They whisk you away to a separate ‘zen’ room with dim lighting and tranquil music for the washing.
-Did I mention they serve bubbles and Pukka tea?” – recommended by Claire via Facebook.
+Did I mention they serve bubbles and Pukka tea?” says Claire on Facebook

-Bourke Street Bakery: “Bourke Street Bakery, because… Bourke Street Bakery.
-Dammit, missing the hood now.” – recommended by Kate via Facebook.
+“Bourke Street Bakery, because… Bourke Street Bakery.
+Dammit, missing the hood now,” says Kate on Facebook

 Where the Bourke Street Bakery phenomenon began.
 On a humble corner of Bourke and Devonshire streets, this scrumptious-smelling neighbourhood shopfront has been selling its sweet and savoury treats since 2004.
 The bake shop takes pride in bakin’ it old-school: handmade using fresh ingredients and hard work.
 The bakery’s menu is bountiful: choose (easier said than done) from breads and buns, danish pastries, muffins, flaky croissants, pain au chocolat, tarts, pies, sammies and salads.
 It’s easy to see why the Bourke Street bakers’ passion and popularity has paid off.
 Bourke Street Bakery now operates 10 additional bakeries throughout Sydney.